 As a condition of college employment, every employee shall abide by this policy.
-Any employee who violates this policy is subject to college sanctions, including dismissal, as well as criminal sanctions provided by federal, state, or local law.
-An employee may be required to participate in a drug abuse or drug rehabilitation program.
-An
+Any employee who violates this policy is subject to college sanctions, including dismissal, as well as criminal sanctions provided by federal, state or local law.
+An employee may be required to participate in a drug abuse or

+Alcohol Poisoning

-Alcohol Poisoning Know the signs:
+Know the signs:

 - Passed out or difficult to awaken

-- Cold, clammy, pale, or bluish skin
+- Cold, clammy, pale or bluish skin

 - Slowed breathing

 - Vomiting either asleep or awake